Proof of Gauge-Invariance of Magnetic Susceptibility of Topologically Trivial Insulators in the Independent Particle Approximation: Abstract

 \section{Abstract}

 We have derived an expression for the magnetic susceptibility of topologically trivial insulators, however an important consideration for any response tensor is whether it is gauge-invariant.
 By this we refer to the gauge-freedom in choosing the Bloch functions one uses in a computation since multiplication by an arbitrary $\textbf{k}$-dependent complex phase produces equally valid Bloch functions.
 Additionally Wannier functions, which can be constructed by a unitary mixing of the Bloch functions, are a useful basis for computation due to their localized properties, but are strongly non-unique.
 Therefore, we show that the theoretical expression we derived is independent of the choice of Bloch functions or Wannier functions used, and thus is gauge-invariant in this sense.
+Lastly, we compare our results with a few existing expressions in the literature and settle a dispute on what the correct formula should be.

 \end{CJK*}

 \begin{widetext}